jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 “Jelly finance was hacked.”

-“Fuck."
+“Not the liquid staking contract, right?"

+"It's the liquid staking contract."

+"Fuck."
 Borinski takes a sip from the glass of water on the nightstand.
 "When?”
 He puts on his slippers.

 “Started about 10 minutes ago.
 They’re still draining accounts.
 The Jelly team is trying to patch the contract, but they can't get the transactions through.
 The attacker's still draining funds and everyone is trying to pull out.
 The chain is bogged down.”